Importance of Utility Systems Master Planning in Campus… | P2S

 Aravind Batra

-Vice President & Principal & Director of P2S Construction Management & Public/Private University Market Segment Leader
+Vice President/Principal & Construction Management, Public/Private University Market Segment Leader

 PE, LC, LEED AP BD+C